ezatpanah/MVVM-Architecture-SimpleTaskApp/README.md

-# SimpleNoteApp-MVVM
+# SimpleTaskApp-MVVM

 Overview :
 <br>
 The purpose of this project series is to teach different architectures with different structures, and you can check these architectures and structures.

 This project in
-- MVP architecture : https://github.com/ezatpanah/SimpleNoteApp-MVP [ Room Database - View Binding - Dagger Hilt - RxJava - Lottie]
+- MVP architecture : https://github.com/ezatpanah/SimpleTaskApp-MVP [ Room Database - View Binding - Dagger Hilt - RxJava - Lottie]
 - MVVM architecture : Current Repo
 - MVI architecture : Coming soon